buyer's guide · 2026

 • Flat per-plan pricing with no per-user fees within plan limits

-• Stripe Connect Standard direct (no merchant-of-record markup)
+• Stripe Connect Standard direct (no added payment markup)

 • No annual contract — one-click cancel from settings